okay-lol/Touhou-Set-Helper/README.md

 pip install pyaudio

-If some of them failed, it isn't necessarily the end of the world.
+Again, if a few of them failed, it isn't necessarily the end of the world.
 Like I said, some of them can fail and it's fine.
-Step 10 will determine whether this is the case for you.
+Step 10 will determine whether this is the case here.

 Step 9: Navigate to the path where you put the files from the ZIP file you downloaded earlier.
 Copy the path.
 It should look something like C:\Users\YourName\Documents\TouhouSets